Home » Blog » 30+ Vegetables That Grow in Shade for Partial Shade Gardens

 Mustard Greens

-Mustard greens are a fast growing, cool season green enjoyed for it pungent, mustard flavor.
+Mustard greens are a fast growing, cool season green enjoyed for its pungent, mustard flavor.
 Growing in shade will slow the plant from turning bitter and bolting.
 Harvest young for a peppery addition to salads, or enjoy mature leaves sautéed, boiled, or added to soups.

 • How to Grow: Start from seed indoors, direct sow outside, or plant transplants.